scarfaace/tu-interdiscplinary-network-flows/experiments/01/model/README.md

 ## Directories

 ```
+├── baseline_binary.py - python script for training and evaluation of baseline binary classification model
 ├── cic-ids-2017 - contains files related to the experiment on top of CIC IDS 2017 data
-├── mawi - contains files related to the experiment on top of MAWI data
+│   ├── baseline
-├── baseline_binary.py - python script for training and evaluation of baseline binary classification model
+│   │   ├── data - data for baseline mode
+│   │   └── feature-extraction - files related to feature extraction for baseline model
+│   └── obtained
+│       └── data - data for obtained model
+├── mawi
+│   ├── baseline
+│   │   └── data - data for baseline mode
+│   └── obtained
+│       └── data - data for obtained model
 └── obtained_binary.py - python script for training and evaluation of obtained (on top of transcription data) binary classification model
 ```

 ## Obtaining results for baseline models